 How to Find Quality Chinese Carbon Frames?

-Below, I summarize a few helpful tips you should consider before buying Chinese carbon frames and how to maximize the chance you purchase a quality frame you can rely on.
+Below, I summarize a few helpful tips you should consider before buying Chinese carbon frames, and how to maximize the chance you purchase a quality frame you can rely on.

 Certification

-Warranty & Crash Replacement
+Warranty and Crash Replacement

 A great benefit is if a brand offers a crash replacement policy, so if you crash and damage the frame, you get a discount on your next order.